AdvaithRavishankar/cse15l-lab-reports/pages/lab_report_4.md

 ![step2](../images/lab_report_4/step_2.png)

-When this is uploaded and run on the ieng6 server, the following Junit results are seen:
+When this is cloned using the ```git clone``` command and run on the ieng6 server, the following Junit results are seen:

 ![step3](../images/lab_report_4/step_3.png)